 Exploring the Sunday Gospel - Thirteenth Sunday after Trinity

-For those of you who wanted to do some thinking and preparation for today’s service during the preceding week, I invited reflection on the image of lost property.
-In today’s picture from their book, Journeys, Aled and Sian are looking for the lost property office at the heritage railway station.
+For those of you who wanted to do some thinking and preparation for today’s service during the preceding week, I invited reflection on the image of suffering.
+In today’s picture from his book, The Broken Leg, Teddy Horsley has just fallen and is in lots of pain.

 Lord Jesus Christ,